 Windows System Assessment Tool or WinSAT.exe in a built-in performance benchmarking tool that lets Windows users measure the performance capabilities of the computer.
-This tool was introduced on client computers, starting with Windows Vista and is available on Windows 8 too.
+This tool was introduced on client computers and is available on Windows 10/8/7/Vista.

 Using WinSAT, you can measure the following components of your Windows computer:

 To use the Windows System Assessment Tool, open an elevated command prompt, type winsat /? and hit Enter.
 This will display Help and show you all the arguments, switches and options available.